Bloq96/market/README.md

     update: Operation that will attempt to update the data in the database.
 It can call different functions depending on what will be updated.

 Cart Factory class:
-    Implements a factory for creating carts.
+    Implements a factory for creating and destroying carts.

 Cart class:
     Temporary structure that stores the name of a customer, the items he/she wants and the total cost of those items.